warf23/survay_education_industry/README.md

 ## Deployment

 This is a Next.js application that can be deployed to platforms like Vercel, Netlify, or any other hosting service that supports Next.js.

+### Deploying to Vercel

+1. Push your code to a Git repository (GitHub, GitLab, or Bitbucket)

+2. Create a new project on [Vercel](https://vercel.com)

+3. Import your Git repository

+4. Configure environment variables:
+   - Go to Settings → Environment Variables
+   - Add the following variables:
+     - `NEXT_PUBLIC_SUPABASE_URL`: Your Supabase project URL
+     - `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Your Supabase anon key

+5. Deploy your application

+6. After deployment, update your Supabase configuration:
+   - Go to your Supabase project → Authentication → URL Configuration
+   - Add your Vercel domain to the Site URL list
+   - Add `https://[YOUR_VERCEL_DOMAIN].vercel.app/auth/callback` to the Redirect URLs list

+7. Update your Google OAuth credentials:
+   - Go to [Google Cloud Console](https://console.cloud.google.com/) → APIs & Services → Credentials
+   - Edit your OAuth 2.0 Client ID
+   - Add `https://[YOUR_PROJECT_ID].supabase.co/auth/v1/callback` to the Authorized redirect URIs

+### Troubleshooting Deployment Issues

+- **OAuth Redirect Issues**: If you see the access token in the URL after login, make sure you've properly configured the redirect URLs in both Supabase and Google OAuth settings.

+- **Environment Variables**: Verify that your environment variables are correctly set in Vercel.

+- **CORS Errors**: If you encounter CORS errors, ensure your Supabase project has the correct site URL configured.

 ## License